TeamProductionSystem/Momentors_Backend/.github/pull_request_template.md

 ### **1. Targeted Issue** ###

 *(The first step to a good solution is knowing the problem.
-Please link the issue here.)*
+Please link the issue here.
+Make sure to say 'fixes' before the linked issue)*

-Issue #... or
+This PR fixes Issue #...
-Ticket #...

 ### **2. Overview of Solution** ###